Victory! The Battle for Europe: Description and gameplay

 Rolling Thunder Games, Inc. announced the game's launch in the September–October 1991 issue of Paper Mayhem magazine.
 It is a closed-end play-by-mail wargame.
-Game turns are on a 15 or 21 day turnaround schedule.
+Game turns are on a 15 or 21-day turnaround schedule.

 Forty players begin each game of Victory! with a starting year of 1939.
 The game centers on Europe while including North Africa, the Middle East, the United States, and Canada.
 Each player begins with equal resources, money and factories.
 However, geography creates differences in starting positions to include country size and number of bordering countries, and terrain considerations.
 Players can choose a technology suite for their air, ground, and naval forces that are preselected (for the American, British, German, and Russian technology) or manually select technology for their forces for other countries.

 Players also have Fixed Defense Units available to array including Local Defense Battalions, Light and Heavy Anti-Aircraft Batteries, Security units, and Special Operations Units: (Rangers).
 Fortifications for provinces and cities are also available for defense.
 Special Commanders and Training Programs are additional factors players can employ, the former to influence the success of operations, for example, and the latter to increase the effectiveness of units.
 Players must also manage their economies carefully during gameplay.
 Diplomacy plays a significant role during gameplay, although there is a privacy option to prevent contact with a player.
 Aggressive play is rewarded.

 Players work toward victory conditions during the game.
 The player with the most victory points at the end of the game is the winner.
 According to the publisher, "success in the game is achieved as a result of survival through manifest destiny."
 Games can last up to 73 turns.
 Games last for 1,095 days, or three years each.

 Reception

 Donald J. Lund, the organizer of the PBM Player's Guild of the period, reviewed Victory! in the July–August 1991 issue of Paper Mayhem while playing in Game No. 1.
 Although he suggested "more glitter" for the maps and more photos in the rulebook, he stated that "this game and company are quality".
 In the September–October 1991 issue of Paper Mayhem, Victory! placed No. 1 out of 82 games in its PBM Game ratings list.
 The game tied for No. 2 in Paper Mayhem's Best PBM Games of 1995.
 Allen Viduka reviewed the game in the May–June 1996 issue of Paper Mayhem magazine, stating that "this game is one of the finest on the market today".
-In the same issue, Victory! scored #2 out of 42 PBM games as rated by its readers with a rating of 8.267 out of 9.
+In the same issue, Victory! scored No. 2 out of 42 PBM games as rated by its readers with a rating of 8.267 out of 9.

+Dr. Robert J. Bunker reviewed Victory!
+"The Battle for Europe" in White Wolf #46 (Aug., 1994) and stated that "This company has an excellent reputation for quality service concerning mailing times, for limited programming bugs and for customer relations.
+The only downside to this game is its complexity."